 Choose what should be massaged.
-Consider where your body is aching, sore or stiff, is it located in just one area, like your back or a stiff neck, perhaps your feet are giving you problems or your hands are cramping?
+Where is your body is aching, sore or stiff, is it located in just one area, like your back or a stiff neck, perhaps your feet are giving you problems or your hands are cramping?
 Look to see what specific sessions are available for this area, generally a very specific area eg knee is referred to as a sports massage and is about 30 minutes.
 If all of your body is crying out and is in need of being touched, pampered or cared for then choose a full body treatment.

 What should I expect during and after my massage?

 A brief conversation about your general health and specific ailments, which I note down.
 I will give you space to undress, get onto the bed and cover yourself with a towel.
 Depending on what type of massage, I will start either at the feet or the head.
 I play soft music depending on your tastes and if I am at your place, you are more than welcome to arrange whatever relaxes you.

 Massage effects can range widely from total relaxation and euphoria, to significant detox.
 If you are accustomed to 60 minute massage then graduate yourself to longer massages over time.
 Changing swiftly could leave you feeling over tired or even stiff from the detox symptoms.
 To minimize these effects drinks lots of hot water with lemon following your massage.
 Soak in a Magnesium Chloride salt bath to increase the release of toxins and reduce your food and alcohol intake for around 6 hours.

 What should I prepare at home if you are coming to me?